cheater/articles/first-haskell-script.md

 	            (lenghtOf line_segment)
 	            )))

-	circlesAtEnds line_segment = circlesAtPoints(endsOf(line_segment))
+	circlesAtEnds line_segment radius =
+	    circlesAtPoints (endsOf line_segment), radius

-	-- endsOf is just an example, it does not get talked about just like -- line_segment.ends() did not get talked about in the Python code
+	-- endsOf is just an example, it does not get talked about, -- just like line_segment.ends() did not get talked about in -- the Python code

-	circlesAtPoints (x, y) = (circleAtPoint x, circleAtPoint y)
+	circlesAtPoints (x, y) r = (circle x r, circle y r)

+	lenghtOf segment =
-	lenghtOf line_segment = distance (fst line_segment) (snd line_segment)
+	    distance (fst (endsOf segment)) (snd (endsOf segment))

-	-- it is intuitive what circleAtPoint does, and what intersectionOf and -- lineThrough do; they are not explained in the Python code, either
+	-- it is intuitive what circle does, and what intersectionOf -- and lineThrough do; their counterparts are not explained -- in the Python code, either.

 This looks very similar to what you would say in analytic geometry:
 	L = l(⋂ {S(P, |line_segment|) : P an end of line_segment})